Magnetic Flux Transport in Radiatively Inefficient Accretion Flows and the Pathway towards a Magnetically Arrested Disk: Summary

 \end{itemize}

-We also find that accretion flow profiles (e.g surface density, accretion velocity) are altered as external magnetic flux is injected in the disk.
-We propose that the dynamics of the RIAF depends on the magnetized mass reservoir at the outer radii.
+We also find that accretion flow profiles (e.g surface density, accretion velocity) are altered as external magnetic flux is injected into the disk.
+We propose that the dynamics of the RIAF depend on the magnetized mass reservoir at the outer radii.

 Based on our results, we argue that it might be easier to transform a SANE disk to a MAD by supplying external poloidal field loops at the outer disk provided that the relatively high efficiency of flux transport obtained from our controlled experiments is universal.